anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	How many nodes to meet SLA
     -	Minimum 3 nodes for high availability
 -	HW specifications
-    -	the boot disks are SSD disks with a minimum capacity of 240GB
+    -	Boot disks are dedicated with Flash technology disks
 -	Sizing rules
     -	It is easy to horizontally scale the number of control nodes
     -	The number of control nodes is determined by a minimum number needed for high availability (viz., 3 nodes) and the extra nodes needed to handle the transaction volumes, in particular, for Messaging service (e.g., RabbitMQ) and Database (e.g., MySQL) to track state.